'Tis the Season... for Christmas traditions!

 Around the home holiday traditions

-13. Read holiday books before bed each night.
+12. Start the ‘Elf on a Shelf’ tradition.
+Your kids will love it and it will keep them on their best behavior!13.
+Read holiday books before bed each night.
 The Polar Express, Santa Mouse, and How the Grinch Stole Christmas are all excellent tales to boost your family’s holiday spirit.

 14. Go to a tree farm to locate the perfect Christmas tree.
 At home, decorate it as a family or let the kids do their thiing.
 Have some treats and hot cider or cocoa on hand to keep energy levels up!